NUWCDIVNPT/stig-manager/README.md

 ## Status

-This repository is receiving several commits each day as we begin the project.
+This repository is receiving several commits each day as we work [Phase 1 of the Project](docs/roadmap.md).
+During Phase 1, the `master` branch will contain buildable, development-quaity code.
+Daily commits are being made to the `phase-1-dev` branch and some of these commits may include unbuildable code.

-- Our original code is available in the [`classic` branch](https://github.com/NUWCDIVNPT/stig-manager/tree/classic)
+Our original code is stable and available in the [`classic` branch](https://github.com/NUWCDIVNPT/stig-manager/tree/classic)

-- We will be committing modernized API code to the `master` branch shortly

 ## STIG Manager Classic for Docker